 All three of the transferable Ultimate Rewards earning cards (CSR, CSP, CIBP) have an annual fee.
 While each of these cards do have benefits and a welcome bonus that makes the fee worth it, the earn rate on some purchases is going to be higher with one of the Freedom cards.

-For a cash back card, the earn rates on both the Chase Freedom Flex and the Chase Freedom Unlimited are good.
+For a cash back card, the earn rates on both the Chase Freedom Flex and the card_name are good.
 But a having both a Freedom card and a Sapphire card will give you the best earn rate and the best redemption options.

 When you have a Freedom card AND a Sapphire card that earns transferable Ultimate Rewards, you can transfer points earned from the Freedom to the card that earns the transferable Ultimate Rewards.

 When you’re ready to redeem, having the CSP, CSR, or CIBP makes your points more valuable.
 The point of this post is to compare the Freedom cards, so I’m going to try to stay on topic.
 But I would encourage you to read this post about combining a Freedom card with one of the 3 transferable Chase Ultimate Rewards earning cards.
 It shows the math.

 So which card is better?
 I think the deciding factor really comes down to spending habits.

 The bottom line is that the Chase Freedom Unlimited has a better earn rate on purchases that do not fall into a bonus category (1.5 %).
 But the Chase Freedom Flex has that additional ability to earn with quarterly 5% categories.
 I would consider most of the other card features and benefits pretty equal amongst the two, although the World Elite Mastercard benefits on the Chase Freedom Flex may appeal to some people.
 The phone protection that comes with the Mastercard World Elite benefits on the Chase Freedom Flex is particularly notable for those who do not already have phone protection through another card or avenue.